Privacy Notice for Generation New Era families

 We keep a record of all of the data listed in Table 1 to record that you were contacted to take part in the study.

-5. Contact tracing
+4. Contact tracing

 We also apply to the NHS for up-to-date contact details – for example, the address at which you are registered with your GP – and for notifications about study members who have moved out of the UK or who have died.
 In the future, we may also apply to other government departments for contact details that they may hold.
 We match the contact details and personal information that we hold with similar data from NHS records or the records of other government departments.
 We also use data checking services and information that you’ve made publicly available online to update your contact details.

-6. Research into the topics that affect your and your baby’s life
+5. Research into the topics that affect your and your baby’s life

 Survey and research data

 We collect your survey data (and other kinds of research data) with your permission to understand the things that are important to your baby’s generation.
 You have the option to refuse to answer any individual questions without explanation.
 You can also withdraw from the survey at any time.
 You do not need to give a reason.
-We share pseudonymised research data securely and under licence arrangements for research purposes via the UK Data Service, and other trusted research environments such as the (SAIL) Databank.
+We share research data securely and under licence arrangements for research purposes via the UK Data Service, and other trusted research environments such as the (SAIL) Databank.
 Information that would directly identify you is removed from this data.

 Linked data programme

-Our linked data programme links a range of external data to study records to build up a fuller picture of participants’ lives.
+We link a range of external data to study records to build up a fuller picture of participants’ lives.

 It is your choice whether we will share your contact details and personal information with government departments and agencies, and NHS organisations.
 We will do this to add information about your and your child’s health, education, and social care records from these organisations to your survey data.
 Adding information to your survey responses helps us to understand the things that affect your and you child’s life and to produce research about a new generation.